takezoe/trino-compatibility-checker/README.md

 trino-compatibility-checker
 ========

-Automated test tool for comparing behavior between versions of Trino/Presto.

-This tool can be used to find a Trino/Presto version that introduced incompatible behavior by comparing the query results between versions using docker.
+Test tool for Trino/Presto that allows to find a version that introduced incompatible behavior by comparing the query results between versions using docker.

 ```scala
 import io.github.takezoe.trino.checker._